KirillLykov/code-for-blog-and-patches/README.md

-kl-utilities
+code-for-blog-and-patches
 ============

-Repo for general purpose code used in other projects.
+Repo for code samples used in blog posts, small code to safe somewhere, some small patches(described in blog), and things like that which are too small to have a separate repository for each of them..
-Most of it is math-related.
+.